pivotal-anz/concourse-intro/UsingConcourse.md

 1. `concourse-intro` contains both the test script (`concourse-intro/scripts/test`) and the task (`concourse-intro/ci/test-task.yml`) to run it.
 1. The task name `unit` is arbitrary.
 There are _no_ predefined tasks.

-A job consists of one or more "steps".
+A job consists of one or more "_steps_".
 Just a few of the predefined job-steps are:

 1. `get`: fetch a resource
 1. `put`: update a resource
 1. `task`: execute a task

-Suppose our test script outputs to a log file `test-out.log`.
-We can add a step to view it.
-I have also modified the script to use my github id (pivotal-anz):
+Here is a complete example that fetches a resource (this project) from github and executes a script within it.

 ```
 resources: